cloudmesh/useful-introduction_to_cloud-2015/docs/source/manual.rst

   * While using RST we have a nice search feature.

-  * While using RST we can integrate auto-generate documentation form FutureGrid code we develop such as RAIN and cloudmesh.
+  * While using RST we can integrate auto-generate documentation form FutureSystems code we develop such as RAIN and cloudmesh.

 * Why not use Word and skydrive?